MuViSU/SASA2024_MDAG/README.md

 ## Getting started

-Ensure that you have a recently updated version of R Studio.
+Ensure that you have a recently updated version of R Studio and install the newest version of `biplotEZ`:

 ```
 install.packages("biplotEZ")
 ```

-Ideally, you install this package from GitHub:
+The development version is available on GitHub:

 ```
 library(devtools)